-This water quality study plan aims to achieve three two goals: 1) to gain a better understanding of current water quality in the Project area; and 2) to determine the effect of Project operation on water quality and address the specific 401 water quality certification standards to ensure that the federally permitted or licensed activities are conducted in a manner that-will compliesy with applicable discharge and water quality requirements in order to maintain the chemical, physical, and biological integrity of waters of the United States within the State. and 3) determine any minimum instream flows to meet goal #2.
+This water quality study plan aims to achieve two goals: 1) to gain a better understanding of current water quality in the Project area; and 2) to determine the effect of Project operation on water quality and address the specific 401 water quality certification standards to ensure that the federally permitted or licensed activities are conducted in a manner that complies with applicable discharge and water quality requirements in order to maintain the chemical, physical, and biological integrity of waters of the United States within the State.
 Achievement of the study plan goals will identify whether there is a need to develop project-specific mitigation measures for water quality in the Project area.
 The guiding principles behind the water quality study plan and monitoring strategy will be the beneficial uses and associated Utah water quality standards assigned by the Utah Division of Water Quality to the portion of the Weber River within the Project Area.